ng-alain/delon/packages/util/format/index.en-US.md

 ## REGEX

 A set of common regular expressions.
+You can also get their regular string format through `REGEX_STR`, and cooperate with `new RegExp` to complete some additional processing.

 ## num